StuyPulse/stuyvision-lib/README.md

 ## Configuring camera settings

-`setup-camera.sh` uses V4L (Video4Linux) to configure settings
+`setup-camera.sh` configures settings like exposure and brightness.
+It configures the camera at `/dev/video0` by default, but you can configure a different one with with `./setup-camera.sh -d N` (to use `/dev/video`**`N`**) or with `./setup-camera.sh -i` (to interactively choose a device).

-like exposure and brightness (which should be installed if you followed the OpenCV installation directions above).
+The script uses V4L (Video4Linux) to set the settings.
+V4L should be installed if you followed the OpenCV installation directions above.

 ## Setting up CV on a NVIDIA Jetson (Tegra)